 The closure is another gravestone in a graveyard of dead bitcoin stock exchanges.

-A later post on 11th October advised all US users of BitFunder to move their money out by 1st December.
+advised all US users of BitFunder to move their money out by 1st December.
 As one might expect, US users took the hint, causing a stock crash on BitFunder.

 The decision to ban US users appeared to be in response to moves by the US Securities and Exchange Commisssion (SEC), which regulates stock exchanges, to clamp down on bitcoin.